Ackesnal/RePaViT/README.md

 <img src="img/Method_Compare.jpg" alt="Main Method" width="60%"/>
 </p>

 _(For RePa-LV-ViT source code, please refer to this [repo](https://github.com/Ackesnal/RePa-LV-ViT) as LV-ViT incorporates a different training framework.
 For dense prediction tasks, the code based on MMDetection and MMSegmentation is under construction.
-The pretrained model weights will be released soon.)_
+Pretrained model weights have been released [here](https://huggingface.co/Ackesnal/RePaViT).)_

 ## 0. Environment Setup